xingao0612/AgingPred/README.md

 This is an R package developed using Shiny that allows users to upload human peripheral blood RNA-seq data and predict the age and aging rate of the uploaded samples using our pre-built random forest age prediction model.<br>

 ## Installation
-Note: Before installing this App, you will need to install some dependent R packages on your R.
+Note: Before installing this App, you will need to install some dependent R packages on your R.<br>
+Bioconductor:
 ```R
 if (!require("BiocManager"))
   install.packages("BiocManager")